atomix/atomix.github.io/atomix/docs/threading-model.md

 {:.no-margin-top}
 Atomix is designed to be used in an asynchronous manner that provides easily understood guarantees for users.
 All usage of asynchronous APIs such as [CompletableFuture] are carefully orchestrated to ensure that various callbacks are executed in a deterministic manner.
 To that end, Atomix provides the following guarantees:

-* Callbacks for any given object are guaranteed to always be executed on the same thread
+* Callbacks for any given object are guaranteed to always be executed on the same thread.
-* `CompletableFuture`s are guaranteed to be completed in the same order in which they were created
+* `CompletableFuture`s are guaranteed to be completed in the same order in which they were created.

 ### Asynchronous API usage

 Atomix's API makes heavy use of Java 8's [CompletableFuture][CompletableFuture] for asynchronous completion of method calls.
 The asynchronous API allows users to execute multiple operations concurrently instead of blocking on each operation in sequence.
-For information on the usage of `CompletableFuture` see the [CompletableFuture documentation][CompletableFuture].
+For information on the usage of `CompletableFuture` see the [documentation][CompletableFuture].

 ### Synchronous API usage